shiv248/LangGraphPy-x-ReactJS/README.md

 - Sharing conversations or looking them up by conversation ID.
 - Handling grouping of conversations by user would require some form of distinction between users.

-These are improvements I do want to do in the future:
+These are improvements I do want to make in the future:
 - testing for both frontend and backend
 - A Kubernetes (K8s) Docker Compose setup
 - if the backend gets too big, probably put it in a folder